0x776b7364/toggle.sg-download/README.md

 # Usage
 On Linux and Mac OS X, first make the script executable:

 `chmod +x download_toggle_video.py`

 Then run the script with as many Toggle URLs as you want:

 `./download_toggle_video.py http://video.toggle.sg/blah http://video.toggle.sg/blerk ...`

+On Windows, if you installed Python from the official binaries, you should already have the necessary file associations, so the following command line should work from the script directory:

+`download_toggle_video.py http://video.toggle.sg/blah http://video.toggle.sg/blerk ...`

 Tested with:
 - Python v2.7.8 on Windows 7 x86